 - Creativity: The ability to think creatively and develop innovative solutions to complex market sizing problems (e.g., by considering different segments of the market than average candidates).

-- Attention to Detail: Market sizing requires precision and attention to detail in order to ensure accurate and reliable results.
+- Attention to Detail: Market sizing requires precision and attention to detail to ensure accurate and reliable results.

-- Ability to Work Under Pressure: Solving complex market sizing questions puts a lot of stress on you as a candidate as you need to create an outcome in a short amount of time and combine a number of different skills and actions, all while being watched and evaluated by the interviewer.
+- Ability to Work Under Pressure: Solving complex market sizing questions puts a lot of stress on you as a candidate as you need to create an outcome in a short amount of time and combine several different skills and actions, all while being watched and evaluated by the interviewer.

 Now that it is clear what you need to display, let us look more into the process